“I crawled into bed with her and I was holding her, curled up next to her and that’s when she took her last breaths.”

 “To know that her life is going to be spent experiencing wonderful fun moments instead of surgeries and pain and recovery and medications that make her tired and worn out it means so much to me,” she added.

-Sadly, Sophie passed away last May, months earlier than anticipated.
+Sadly, Sophie passed away in May 2019, months earlier than anticipated.
 Weaver thought that her daughter had at least a year left, she had told People.
 Yet, there is comfort in knowing that her last moments were spent with the ones who mattered most in her life.

 Now, Sophie’s legacy lives on in her mother, who continues to strive to make a difference in the lives of more children with disabilities like her daughter.